quivero/prego/README.md

 # A structure, many possibilities

-Hi, this may be interpreted as an app service or a library.
+Hi, this may be interpreted as an app service or a library: The former is work in progress; the latter exhibits a more mature form.

 Its main funcionality is to provide a graph structure for application-suitable scenarios.
 It was bootstraped from this project: https://github.com/trekhleb/javascript-algorithms .

 ## Preamble